3-How to determine y bar for a right angle-case-1?

 Perform integration for the horizontal strip to get the area of the right-angle triangle.

-The area of the triangle is the summation of all the tiny horizontal strips, which can be expressed by using the integration for the strip from the start which is y=0 to the end which is y=h, considering moving the strip in the vertical direction.
+The area of the triangle is the sum of all the tiny horizontal strips, which can be expressed by integrating over the strip from the start, which is y=0, to the end, which is y=h, considering moving the strip in the vertical direction.

-Since the strip width is x and its height y from the x-axis.
-We are going to use the relation by y and x as derived from the equation of line BC.
-We will estimate the area dA as the product of xdy, since integration is in the vertical direction, we will omit x expression by substituting its value in terms of y.
+Since the strip width is x and its height is y from the x-axis, we are going to use the relation by y and x as derived from the equation of line BC.
+We will estimate the area dA as the product of x*dy.
+Since integration is in the vertical direction, we will omit x expression by substituting its value in terms of y.

 The area of a right-angle triangle using a horizontal strip.

-Integerate for the horizontal strip to get the first-moment area and y bar for a right angle triangle-case -1.
+Integrate the horizontal strip to get the first-moment area and y-bar for the right triangle case -1.

 The expression of the first moment of the strip about the x-axis can be written as dA*y-strip, where the strip area is dA and y distance for the strip is the vertical distance from the Cg of the strip to the x-axis.